blockmason/simple-ownership-contract-demo/README.md

 The above code:
 * Loads all the stamp data as part of our `stampTemplate` into our `stampRow` element.

-* Calls `App.markOwned(..)` which will check the blockchain and mark an asset with its corresponding owner.
+* Calls `App.markOwned(..)` which will check the blockchain for ownership records and mark an asset with its corresponding owner on the front-end.

-* Returns a button click event listener
+* Returns a button 'click' event listener

 ```
 markOwned: async function(index, name) {